axelgar/quiz-app/README.md

 ## Solution

 I tried to implement first a very simple solution to have the essential requirements and then build on top with features I think can be useful for the experience and some refactors along the way.
-I tried to document my thoughts/ideas in the [ROADMPA.md](./ROADMAP.md) file, also the git history might be useful.
+I've been trying to do it as I would approach any project so I tried to document my thoughts/ideas in the [ROADMAP.md](./ROADMAP.md) file to help me along the way, also the git history might be useful.

 ## Scripts

-`npm run lint`: Runs ESlint and check there are no linting errors.
+`npm run lint`: Runs ESlint and checks that there are no linting errors

 `npm run test`: Script to run the tests

 `npm run format`: Script to fix all the code formatting using Prettier, it is run before every commit.

 `npm run prepare`: Script to run the first time you clone the repository to prepare husky

 ## Stack used

-I decided to go with a simple SPA with not framework (like Next.js) since it is a very simple application.
+I decided to go with a simple SPA with no framework (like Next.js) since it is a very simple application.
 And I decided to use Vite as it is the build tool recommended by the React team.

-For the styles I decided to go with Talwind since I am very used to it and it allows me to go quick for basic design layouts.
+For the styles I decided to go with Tailwind since I am very used to it and it allows me to go quick for basic design layouts.

 #### Tooling/DX